tweag/funflow/README.md

 ### Installation

-You can install funflow2 as a git dependency using the standard Haskell tooling (e.g. [Stack](https://docs.haskellstack.org/en/stable/yaml_configuration/#packages)).
+While funflow2 hasn't been plublished on Hackage yet, you can install it as a git dependency using the standard Haskell tooling (e.g. [Stack](https://docs.haskellstack.org/en/stable/yaml_configuration/#packages)).
+Note that you will also need to add a couple of extra dependencies to your `stack.yaml`.
+See the [example stack.yaml](./docs/example-user-stack.yaml) for a minimal example.

 ### Tutorials